Subject to Change and Reviewed Weekly

 The 'Catch it, bin it, kill it' approach continues to be very important.

-Drop Off and Collection for September
+Drop Off and Collection

 - ONLY one Parent or Carer will drop off at door opening times below.
 One parent is permitted to take their child to their classroom on a Friday.
 Parents are asked to wear a face covering when inside the school.

 - All children will use hand sanitiser upon arrival and will wash their hands for 20 seconds as soon as possible.